A Quick Look at Delhi’s Odd-Even Rule Car System

 What made Mr. Kejriwal take such a step?

 In the last few years, Delhi’s air quality has declined rapidly.
-Observing that the air pollution levels in Delhi have dropped drastically and it was akin to “living in a gas chamber,” the Delhi High Court directed both Centre and State governments to come up with comprehensive plans to curb the city’s alarming pollution level.
+Observing that the air pollution levels in Delhi have dropped drastically, akin to “living in a gas chamber,” the Delhi High Court directed both Centre and State governments to develop comprehensive plans to curb the city’s alarming pollution level.

 According to a team of scientists at the Max Planck Institute for Chemistry in Mainz, Delhi will record the world’s largest number of premature deaths annually due to high pollution levels.